Uncategorized | May 10, 2018

 Our aging adults in long term care need sunscreen application when outside for more than a few minutes.
 Prevent sunburn, skin cancer, and other heat-related conditions during the summer.
 It’s more challenging for older skin to recover from the sun and heat.

 Drinking adequate amounts of clean water helps to purify the body and skin of toxins that naturally occur from our daily environment.
 Those in long term care who drink 6 to 8 glasses of water daily tend to have noticeable improvements in skin tone.

 Aging adults in long term care are best remaining inside to avoid the midday heat and sun.
 Hot afternoon sun can quickly cause harm to older skin and creates a danger of heat sickness, too.
 If an older adult in long term care wants to be outdoors in summer heat, limit it to a brief amount of time.

-Adhere to these tips above and older adults will have reduced risk of dry skin, skin cancer, and other conditions that can easily be prevented during the summer.
-In addition, skin will be more youthful-looking, which helps people feel better about the way they look.
+Following these tips for aging adults will reduce dry skin, additional risk of skin cancer, and other conditions that might be easily prevented.
+Keeping youthful-looking skin helps our older friends feel better about the way they look, as well.